Institution: University of Utah, Department of Atmospheric Sciences

 Institution: Ohio State University

 Course Descriptions: Geography 622.02: Microclimatological Instrumentation applies theory gained in 622.01: Boundary Layer Climatology when instrumentation theory and CSI sensors are introduced.
 Students install and maintain experiments beginning with surface radiation and ending with surface energy budgets.
 Urban heat island effect is examined by operating multiple climate stations across Columbus, OH, including heavily urbanized and rural sites.
 One field campaign deploys sensors on cars that simultaneously rove the city to map the field of surface air temperature.
-Additional courses: 490 Biogeography and 210 Physical Geography use CSI equipment in labs designed to convey the concept of surface energy budgets.
+Additional courses: 490 Biogeography and 210 Physical Geography use Campbell Scientific equipment in labs designed to convey the concept of surface energy budgets.

 The goals of these courses are to 1) build upon and reinforce concepts of boundary layer climatology introduced in prerequisite courses; 2) introduce students to the practice of fieldwork in an environmental science; 3) develop an understanding of the characteristics of sensors (calibration, sensitivity, types and quantification of error, reaction time, siting); 4) develop familiarity with data acquisition practices including data logger programming; 5) develop skill in data analysis and display.

 It is expected that between 20 and 30 students per year will benefit from the instruments provided by the IMAGINE Grant.